Cerebral angiography is a test that uses X-rays and a special dye to create pictures of the blood vessels that supply the brain.

 - Detect inflammation of the blood vessel walls (vasculitis).

 - Check the pattern of blood flow to a brain tumour.
 This can help to show if the tumour has spread and can help guide treatment.

 - Investigate symptoms that could suggest problems with the blood flow to the brain.
 These might include headaches, slurred speech, dizziness, blurred vision, weakness or numbness.

 What happens during cerebral angiography?

+The procedure can take from 30 minutes to 3 hours.
 You will be asked to lie flat on your back on the X-ray table.
 You may have an injection of a sedative into one of your veins.
 This helps to relax you, but does not put you to sleep like a general anaesthetic.
 Children who have this procedure usually have a general anaesthetic to make sure they are still during the procedure.
 Monitoring equipment will be attached to your chest, arm and finger.
 You may also be given oxygen from a mask during the procedure.